zeroluck/docs/sources/articles/custom-attributes.md

 However, rules were meant to be broken, so if you have a reason to release a scope by default, go for it!

-## OpenID Discovery configuration
+## OpenID Connect Provider metadata

-[OpenID Discovery](http://openid.net/specs/openid-connect-discovery-1_0.html) protocol enables RP to discover a most suitable OP for the user in question, and acquire its metadata that may help to correctly compose subsequent requests to it.
-This metadata serves as ultimate source of information about OP's capabilities, including which attributes are available as claims at the OP, which scopes they are grouped into, is it possible to request them as a separate claim, and a much more.
+This metadata serves as ultimate source of information about OP's capabilities, including (what is currenlty of most interest to us) which attributes are available as claims at the OP, which scopes they are grouped into, is it possible to request them as a separate claim, and a much more.
 To access it you can follow url of type [https://your.gluuidp.host.name/.well-known/openid-configuration](https://your.gluuidp.host.name/.well-known/openid-configuration).
-In the latest versions of Gluu IdP package this setting is now can be controlled from the web UI.
+In the latest versions of Gluu IdP package availability of different attributes for a different workflow supported by Gluu is now can be controlled from the web UI.
+When editing an attribute you are allowed to decide whether or not it will be available as claim in communications via OIDC, or in SCIM requests.

 ## Letting the world know about your custom schema